bihealth/kiosc-server/docs/source/index.rst

 Kiosc is a web interface where users can:

-- Authenticate through LDAP, SSO, OIDC, or local accounts
+- Authenticate through LDAP, OIDC, or local accounts
 - Download existing docker images and create containers from them
 - Organize containers into projects and subprojects
 - Access the web services running inside the containers